VictorFajardo/employee-feedback-app/README.md

 ## TODO

-- Complete the style for the add/update/create modals.
-- Typescript version.
-- You  guessed... create a API Node.js server to manage all the Firebase calls.
+- Create a API Node.js server to manage all the Firebase calls.

 ## Nice to have!